courros/hnco/README.md

 80 minutes on a laptop equipped with a i5-2520M processor running at 2.50 GHz.
 It required 2236703 function evaluations.

-## Scripts for experimental studies

-HNCO contains scripts which cover simple use cases.
-The scripts are written in Perl.
-They are independent from each other and contain some duplicated code.
-You can write more elaborate scripts to meet your particular needs.

-For each use case, there is a script for running the simulation and another one for computing the statistics.
-The latter also generates gnuplot scripts and a latex file.
-The gnuplot scripts generate images in eps, pdf, and png formats.
+Other notable command-line options include:

+- `--seed`: seed for rangom number generator.
+- `--log-improvement`: track progress.
+- `--restart`: restart an algorithm until the budget is consumed.
+- `--target`: set the target.
+- `--stop-on-target`: stop if the target has been reached.
+- `--num-threads`: number of threads.
+- `--additive-gaussian-noise`: add Gaussian noise to function evaluations.
+- `--cache`: cache function evaluations (beware memory consumption!).
+- `--negation`: maximize the negation of the function hence minimize it.

+## Experiments

 HNCO is distributed with four experiments under `experiments`:
 `benchmark`, `dynamics`, `parameter`, and `runtimes`.
-In each directory, a Makefile runs the simulation and generates the report.
-The simulation itself is described in a json file called `plan.json` which is loaded by the Perl scripts.
+In each directory, a Makefile runs the simulations and generates the report.
+The experiment itself is described in a json file called `plan.json`.

-To run the simulation, compute the statistics, and generate the report, execute the following command:
+To run the simulations, compute the statistics, and generate the report, execute the following command:

     make